cdburley/burleyson-etal_2026_tbd/Readme.md

 \* corresponding author: casey.burleyson@pnnl.gov

 ## Abstract
-Extreme weather events such as heat waves and cold snaps stress electric grids.
+EExtreme weather events such as heat waves and cold snaps stress electric grids.
 Reliability assurance practices increasingly call for the utilization of historical events to “stress test” existing or projected infrastructure to demonstrate reliability or to evaluate the financial feasibility of proposed grid enhancements.
 There is, however, a lack of guidance on how to select those events.
 To inform those studies, we develop a benchmark of western United